OctopusDeploy/docs/docs/octopus-rest-api/examples/add-environment-to-step.md

 - Octopus API Key
 - Name of the space you want to use
 - Name of the step to add the environment to
-- List of environments to add to step
+- List of environments to add to the step
 - Name of project to modify

 ## Scripts